Gerald-mut/Gerald-mut/README.md

 ---

 ### 📫 Let’s Connect
-Feel free to [reach out](muterugerald@gmail.com) or check out my latest commits here on GitHub!
+Feel free to reach out at muterugerald@gmail.com or check out my latest commits here on GitHub!